 This means high part-load efficiency and short start-up time.
-This also requires R&D to address the entire plant, including the bottoming cycle.
+R&D is also required to address the entire plant, including the bottoming cycle.

 Reduction of investment costs

 The operational hours of some of the flexible gas turbines will be limited to the hours with low wind and solar power.
 To enable a reasonable return on investment, the production costs of such gas turbines have to be reduced.
 R&D is required to develop new production technologies and different materials for cost reduction.